How to Cite a Movie in MLA

 CITING A MOVIE WITH MULTIPLE VERSIONS

-Some films have multiple versions, such as theatrical releases, director’s cuts, or extended editions.
+Some films have multiple versions, such as director’s cuts, extended versions, or theatrical versions.
 If citing a specific version, include it in the citation.

 Citation |